-The Base Tariff has a capacity reservation to commodity ratio of approximately 80% to 20%.
+In the Access Arrangement, the Base Tariff has a capacity reservation to commodity ratio of approximately 90% to 10%.
 As a result we have assessed:

-- The capacity reservation tariff to be \$1.21/GJ of capacity reserved - The commodity component to be \$0.302/GJ of gas transported.
+- The capacity reservation tariff to be \$1.38/GJ of capacity reserved - The commodity component to be \$0.152/GJ of gas transported.